content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/7-java-object-class-cloning-hashcode-and-equals-string-math-API.md

 **Output:**

 ```
-We are the so-called \"Vikings\" from the north.
+We are the so-called "Vikings" from the north.
 ```

 **2) The sequence \\' inserts a single quote in a string.**